sgeorgakis/aggregator/README.md

 * [Apache Zookeeper 3.4.13](https://www.apache.org/dyn/closer.cgi/zookeeper/) (Optional)
 * [Docker Compose](https://docs.docker.com/compose/install/) (Optional, needs to be installed if Apache Cassandra and Apache Zookeeper are not installed)
 ---
-The system is consisted of 3 modules:
+The system consists of 3 modules:
   * The `thrift-client` module
   * The `thrift-server` module
   * The `kafka-consumer` module